-Are Ghost Hunters Being Fooled By Paranormal Apps That Use GPS To Produce False Results?
+The Truth On Whether Ghost Hunters Are Being Fooled By Paranormal Apps That Use GPS To Produce False Results

 You've probably seen the type of ghost hunting apps that run on smartphones and tablets that spew out random words.
 While most of these words are random, some seem more than coincidental and eerily relevant to the haunted location where the app is being used, which begs the question... are we being fooled by GPS?

 Probably not, because to tag countless locations with relevant words in this way would be massively challenging, time consuming and costly.
 Plus of all the top ghost hunting apps available on the app stores, pretty much none ask for permission to use your device's location.
 Without obtaining this permission that app simply cannot know where you are.

 Location data provided by the global positioning satellite system is just one of a handful of location services that your phone uses to work out where you are and what you are near, this is essential for many apps, not to mention things like Google Maps.

 These location services are available to any app developer, so if you're skeptical about the operation of ghost hunting apps, then it doesn't seem like too much of a stretch to imagine some nefarious app developer secretly using location data to make their ghost hunting app seem more real.

 The principle at first glance seems pretty simple... find the user's location and then pop up words which are relevant to that location.
 So for example if you were at 30 East Drive in Pontefract you might pre-program the app to say "monk" in reference to the haunted house's famous black monk.